RavensbourneWebMedia/UX-design/README.md

-### During this course you will learn how to effectively address the needs and circumstances of **Web users**, to design and prototype Web products that are comfortable and even joyful to use.
+### During this course you will learn how to effectively address the needs and circumstances of **Web users**, to design and prototype interactive products that are comfortable and even joyful to use.

 In particular, you will get familiar with: